What is Gardens for Wildlife?

 Why Gardens for Wildlife?

 Merri-bek has a remarkable diversity of indigenous flora and fauna, especially along our creeks and waterways.
 Private gardens are a significant part of green space in Merri-bek.
-Our gardens make a valuable contribution to enhancing the biodiversity of our city.

 Through urbanisation, suitable habitat for native animals has decreased and become fragmented.
 This results in the decline of many animal and plant species.
+But our gardens can make a valuable contribution to enhancing the biodiversity of our city, and provide places of safety and refuge for wildlife.

 By enhancing the habitat values of private gardens, we can link habitats and create places where our native wildlife can thrive.